PostHog/posthog.com/contents/tutorials/react-charts.md

 Assuming you have data in PostHog to query, the next step is to set up our query request to PostHog.

 > **Don't have data to query?** Check out [our guide to setting up analytics in Next.js](/tutorials/nextjs-app-directory-analytics) to start capturing some.
-Unlike other tutorials, we aren't going to install PostHog in this one.

 Start by creating a personal API key.
 You can do this by going to [personal API keys](https://us.posthog.com/settings/user-api-keys) in your project settings, clicking **Create personal API key**, giving it a label, choosing the **Performing analytics queries** scope (AKA query read), and clicking **Create key**.